Severe Thunderstorm Warning issued for Douglas, Osage, Shawnee by NWS - News Break

 Severe Thunderstorm Warning issued for Douglas, Osage, Shawnee by NWS

-Effective: 2021-05-27 05:46:00 CDT Expires: 2021-05-27 06:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Douglas; Osage; Shawnee A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 AM CDT FOR SOUTHEASTERN SHAWNEE...SOUTHWESTERN DOUGLAS AND NORTHERN OSAGE COUNTIES At 545 AM CDT, severe thunderstorms were located along a line extending from 5 miles northwest of Clinton Lake to 4 miles north of Lyndon, moving east at 40 mph.
+Effective: 2021-05-27 05:31:00 CDT Expires: 2021-05-27 06:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Douglas; Osage; Shawnee The National Weather Service in Topeka has issued a * Severe Thunderstorm Warning for Southeastern Shawnee County in east central Kansas Southwestern Douglas County in east central Kansas Northern Osage County in east central Kansas * Until 600 AM CDT. * At 530 AM CDT, severe thunderstorms were located along a line extending from near Pauline to Burlingame, moving east at 40 mph.
 HAZARD...60 mph wind gusts and nickel size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Overbrook, Clinton and Clinton Lake.
+IMPACT...Expect damage to roofs, siding, and trees. * Severe thunderstorms will be near Southern Topeka and Berryton around 535 AM CDT.
+Richland around 540 AM CDT.
+Clinton, Clinton Lake and Pomona Lake around 550 AM CDT.
+Other locations in the path of these severe thunderstorms include Overbrook.
 HAIL...0.88IN WIND...60MPHalerts.weather.gov